• +1 774 435 1060

 3. Development Costs

 Android app development is costly because its testing period is longer and the lack of regulation in the platform brings more complications.
-As a result, rework attempts are more in Android app development as compared to its iOS process.
+As a result, rework attempts are more in Android app development as compared to the development process for iOS apps.

 4. Ecosystem